Natural Language Processing RELIES on Linguistics: Introduction

 Imagine what the field would be like \emph{without} linguistics, assuming for the sake of argument that current modeling approaches (word embeddings, transformers, LLMs) had somehow been developed with only a cursory understanding of how language works.
 Many of the systems might look similar, but the field would look very different.
 The field would have only the shallowest attention to linguistic analysis (i.e. tasks that focus on representing regularities in linguistic systems beyond the information communicated in a particular application setting).
-Even for objectives not primarily tied to linguistic analysis, our toolbox would be all the poorer.
-We explore six facets of NLP research, organized under the mnemonic ``RELIES.''
-Indeed, without linguistics \begin{itemize} \item \textit{\textbf{R}esources:} We would not have carefully curated datasets such as lexicons and corpora, with an appreciation for variation between languages, dialects, genres and styles, etc. We would not have gold standard annotations of language-system phenomena, only of application-oriented phenomena. \item \textit{\textbf{E}valuation:} Not only would we not have gold standard evaluations for linguistic tasks, but for applied tasks, we would also lack expertise for designing effective human evaluations, interrogating automatic metrics, and characterizing the linguistic phenomena that challenge systems (such as anaphora or dialect variation). \item \textit{\textbf{L}ow-resource settings:} We would struggle more to understand why approaches that work well for English or French might not work well for Swahili or Arapaho.
-We would not have the knowledge that would allow us to test linguistic inductive biases in neuro-symbolic models for greater accuracy or efficiency. \item \textit{\textbf{I}nterpretability and \textbf{E}xplanation:} It would be harder to develop and test hypotheses about how black box systems such as LLMs process language across domains, and we would lack appropriate metalanguage for describing many observed patterns. \item \textit{\textbf{S}tudy of language:} Classic cL tasks such as parsing, coreference resolution, and textual entailment\slash natural language inference would not exist within our community.
-An NLP devoted purely to commercial technology would also be indifferent to applications connected with scholarly or community-driven linguistic work, such as documenting endangered languages. \end{itemize}
+Even for objectives not primarily tied to linguistic analysis, our toolbox would be all the poorer: \begin{itemize} \item \textit{\textbf{R}esources:} We would not have carefully curated datasets such as lexicons and corpora, with an appreciation for variation between languages, dialects, genres and styles, etc. We would not have gold standard annotations of language-system phenomena, only of application-oriented phenomena. \item \textit{\textbf{E}valuation:} Not only would we not have gold standard evaluations for linguistic tasks, but for applied tasks, we would also lack expertise for designing effective human evaluations, interrogating automatic metrics, and characterizing the linguistic phenomena that challenge systems (such as anaphora or dialect variation). \item \textit{\textbf{L}ow-resource settings:} We would struggle more to understand why approaches that work well for English or French might not work well for Swahili or Arapaho (due to either the lack of data or the features of the language itself).
+We would not have the knowledge that would allow us to test linguistic inductive biases in neuro-symbolic models for greater accuracy. \item \textit{\textbf{I}nterpretability and \textbf{E}xplanation:} It would be harder to develop and test hypotheses about how black box systems such as LLMs process language across domains, and we would lack appropriate metalanguage for describing many observed patterns. \item \textit{\textbf{S}tudy of language:} Classic cL tasks such as parsing, coreference resolution, and textual entailment would not exist within our community.
+An NLP devoted purely to commercial technology would also be indifferent to goals of scholarly or community-driven linguistic work, such as documenting endangered languages. \end{itemize}